 Dee Lake Wilderness Resort has cottages and heritage log cabins for rent as well as private treed campsites and all the basic amenities.
 Boats/canoe rental, store tackle, licenses all are available at the resort.
 This gem of a place is recommended either as a day trip or overnight visit.
 During the summer season, reservations are necessary.

-Rainy Day Option
+Itinerary for Rainy Day Option

 Morning: Don’t miss out on a shopping spree at the Orchard Park Shopping Centre, the largest Shopping Centre between Calgary and Vancouver.
 Here you find exclusive shops, a large food court and Starbucks for your coffee break.